How should I dissolve peptides?

 - Repeat steps 6 to 7 at least two times.

 - After the final lyophilization step re-dissolve the peptide in water or your desired buffer at around 2 mg (weight) per 1 mL of solvent.

 How are peptides synthesized?

-Unlike the natural protein synthesis, peptides are synthesized from the C to N-terminus.
-At LifeTein®, peptide synthesis is performed using PeptideSyn technology based on Fmoc or t-Boc chemistry to protect the alpha amino group.
-The deprotection agent (piperidine for Fmoc, TFA for Boc) frees the alpha amino group in preparation for coupling the next amino acid in the sequence.
+Unlike natural protein synthesis, peptides are synthesized from the C to N-terminus.
+At LifeTein®, peptide synthesis is performed using PeptideSyn technology based on Fmoc or t-Boc chemistry to protect the alpha-amino group.
+The deprotection agent (piperidine for Fmoc, TFA for Boc) frees the alpha-amino group in preparation for coupling the next amino acid in the sequence.
 This reveals a new N-terminal amine to which the next amino acid may be activated by one of the several reagents, forming a peptide bond.
 When the synthesis is complete, peptides are cleaved from the resin and deprotected.
 Peptides are then precipitated, washed, and lyophilized.

 What are your QC standards for peptide synthesis?